For ride-sharing amenities in Minsk.

 Read works like "Chernobyl Prayer" by Svetlana Alexievich or books on Soviet history for background.

-Look for local free city guides in English for listings for current events and recommendations.
+Look for local free city guides in English for current event listings and recommendations.

 Yandex Go is the main app for taxi services.

-Yandex Maps or Google Maps for tracks and places to see.
+Yandex Maps or A Navigation app for tracks and notable sites.

 Google Translate helps overcome language barriers.

-Always review current travel advisories from your government before and during your trip.
+Always review current travel advisories from your government before your trip and while you're on it.

-Explore the National Art Museum and other local galleries.
+Explore the National Art Museum and additional local galleries.

 Attend a performance at the National Academic Bolshoi Opera and Ballet Theatre.